Protective Equipment [updated 5/04/21]

 Phone cleaning: Since we use our phones many times during the day, it’s important to clean phones to help stop the spread of germs.
 Wash your hands before cleaning your phone and use an alcohol-based disinfectant cleaner to disinfect your electronic devices.
 Refrain from sharing phones or computers.

-Sanitation kits: Sanitation kits are available for employees and students to disinfect frequently-touched surfaces in their work areas and/or classrooms.
+Disinfection kits: Disinfection kits are available for employees and students to disinfect frequently-touched surfaces in their work areas and/or classrooms.
 This is an additional resource to the enhanced cleaning and disinfecting conducted daily by Facilities Services.
+Please contact firstname.lastname@example.org for a kit or to get refills.